cdr60/pireveil/README.md

 Opening this text file you will see variables and values
 <ul>
 <li>alarme section: Here, pireveil.py will load and save your parameters (alarm clock, what to do to wake you up)</li>
-<li>audio section: what file will be played if you ask to listen it. index values corresponds to json files</li>
+<li>audio section: What file will be played if you ask to listen to it. index values corresponds to json files</li>
-<li>click section: short : the minimum click time to understand that it is a short click.
-Long : same for long click (in ms)</li>
+<li>click section: Short : set the minimum click time for a short click (in ms)</li>
+<li>click section: Long : same but for a long click (in ms)</li>
-<li>color section: d is for day, n is for night. font_1 is for big font text. font_2 is for small font text. ico is for icons</li>
+<li>color section: d is for day, n is for night, font_1 is for big font text, font_2 is for small font text, ico is for icons</li>
 </ul>

-Using buttons, pireveil.py will change and save alarme and audio sections If you want to change click or color settins, you will have to open param.ini and change theres values.
+Using the buttons, pireveil.py will change and save alarme and audio sections If you want to change click or color settings, you will have to open param.ini and change their values.

 # How to install
 <ul>
-<li>Launch sudo bash installpackage.sh</li>
+<li>Run "sudo bash installpackage.sh" in the console</li>
 <li>Check your screen and your buttons with python3 main.py and python3 key_demo.py</li>
-<li>Launch pireveil.py to check it works</li>
+<li>Launch pireveil.py to check if it works</li>
-<li>Put some mp3 files in musique folder and change audiolist.json content</li>
+<li>Put some mp3 files in the musique folder and change audiolist.json content</li>
-<li>Launch again pireveil.py to check it works</li>
+<li>Launch pireveil.py again to check if it works</li>
-<li>Open installservice.sh and pireveil.service to use the folder you have installed pireveil</li>
+<li>Open installservice.sh and pireveil.service to use the folder where you have installed PiReveil</li>
-<li>Launch sudo bash installservice.sh</li>
+<li>Run "sudo bash installservice.sh"</li>
-<li>Launch sudo systemctl start pireveil.service</li>
+<li>Run "sudo systemctl start pireveil.service"</li>
-<li>Launch sudo systemctl status pireveil.service.
-If it's ok ?
-Well it's done !</li>
+<li>Run "sudo systemctl status pireveil.service".
+If it's ok then it's done !</li>
 </ul>

-# How to use : the screens
+# How to use the screens
 <b>PiReveil can show 2 differents screens</b>
-The first is the main.
-It shows :
+The first one is the main, it shows :
 <ul>
 <li>
-If playing someting : a play icons
+If it's playing something : a play icon
 </li>
 <li>
-3 icons : for beeping, listening radio and listening mp3 or m3u.
-If one is red then alarm is on and the red one describes what pireveil will do
+3 icons : for beeping, listening to the radio and listening to mp3 or m3u files.
+A red icon indicates the alarm is on and which type of media will be played to wake you up.
 </li>
 <li>
 Current time